How Much Does Carpet Cost To Install Or Replace?

 - Radiant Heating – With the old flooring product removed and the subfloor available to you, consider installing radiant heating, which is based on a heating element installed under the carpet to keep the floor and the room at a comfortable temperature.
 Radiant floor heating can add up to $2,000 to your installation costs, or $10–$20/sq. ft., depending on the size of your room.
 Some carpets and padding don’t do well with the heat coming through.

 - Stain Resistant Treatments – Stain resistance treatment stops or slows carpet fibers from absorbing liquids and oil and grease and thereafter showing stains.
-Applied as an additive, coating, or finish, the treatment can prevent all unwanted stains for a few years.
+Applied as an additive, coating, or finish, the procedure can prevent all unwanted stains for a few years.
 Teflon and Scotchguard are the two best-known brands which cost around $0.20/sq. ft.

 - Alternative Living Arrangements – When getting the bid for the project, ask your installers what length of time they will be in your home.
 It should only take them a few hours to a day to remove and install all the carpet.